 Additionally, walnut tree pruning involves making sure that all side branches remain subservient or lower than the height of the central leader.
 In these situations, simply shorten the competitive side branches back to a tertiary side branch.

 What’s the Best Time to Prune Walnut Trees?

-The best time to prune walnut trees is the later end of the dormant season when the trees are still out of leaf.
-This way you can easily see the form of the tree and yet you are not cutting away any new growth that appears in spring.
+The best time to prune walnut trees is the later end of the dormant season when the trees are still out of leaves.
+This way you can easily see the form of the tree and you are not cutting away any new growth that appears in spring.

 Make sure you clean and sterilize your hand pruners and pruning saw beforehand so you don’t spread disease.
 Sharpened tools ensure clean cuts too.
 Trimming a walnut tree should not involve ripping or tearing the bark from dull tools.